LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 particular key expression and represented as a single object called a *queriable_grouping*.
 This new object can be further utilized throughout the query expression.
 A queriable_grouping object maintains a reference to each of the original elements within the group.
-It also possesses a ->key() method which produces the value by which the particular elements were mutually grouped.
+It also possesses a ``key()`` method which produces the value by which the particular elements were mutually grouped.

 A group by consists of three elements: the object going into the group, the key by which the objects are grouped, and a new local variable name.
 This new